svenbolte/wp-doodlez/readme.txt

 It adds a custom post type "question".
 See readme.txt for more details.
 If you place pictures in upload/quizbilder folder and enter the filename of the picture you can make questions displaying the picture

-Add Shortcode ´´´[random-question]´´´ to an html widget (only on front page)
+Add Shortcode ´´´[random-question gamebar=0/1]´´´ to an html widget (only on front page)
+		'gamebar' => 0, // Spiele-Leiste anzeigen - default wird meta_icons angezeigt

 #### Quiz personal Exams
 Can be invoked from single question menu bar. exam starts a 20 questions exam from the same category as the invoking question.